micmejia/bible-dump/NKJV/Ezekiel/Ezek 25.md

 'Thus says the Lord God: "Because of what Edom did against the house of Judah by taking vengeance, and has greatly offended by avenging itself on them,"

 ###### 13
-therefore thus says the Lord God: "I will also stretch out My hand against Edom, cut off man and beast from it, and make it desolate from Teman; [^b]Dedan shall fall by the sword.
+therefore thus says the Lord God: "I will also stretch out My hand against Edom, cut off man and beast from it, and make it desolate from Teman; Dedan shall fall by the sword.

 ###### 14
 I will lay My vengeance on Edom by the hand of My people Israel, that they may do in Edom according to My anger and according to My fury; and they shall know My vengeance," says the Lord God. ## Proclamation Against Philistia

 ###### 15
-'Thus says the Lord God: "Because the Philistines dealt vengefully and took vengeance with [^c]a spiteful heart, to destroy because of the [^d]old hatred,"
+'Thus says the Lord God: "Because the Philistines dealt vengefully and took vengeance with a spiteful heart, to destroy because of the old hatred,"

 ###### 16
 therefore thus says the Lord God: "I will stretch out My hand against the Philistines, and I will cut off the Cherethites and destroy the remnant of the seacoast.